-Similar reports must be made to the police.
-Vehicle Code 20008 and 16000 require a driver involved in a collision to report it to the police when someone was injured or killed.
+Similar reports must be made to the local law enforcement agency.
+Vehicle Codes 20008 and 16000 require you to report it to the police when someone is injured or killed.
 A violation of this statute is an infraction that results in a ticket.

 The DMV’s reporting requirement exists so that the Department can: